solana-foundation/solana-improvement-documents/proposals/0023-asynchronous-program-execution-and-broadcast.md

 doesn't vote on the proposed block and tries to repair the UserBlock.
 That fork is ignored for fork choice.

 Otherwise the validator evaluates the forks as usual.

-### UserBlock schedule
+### UserBlock builder schedule

-There are 2 UserBlockSlots per slot.
-Builders produce 1 UserBlock per UserBlockSlot.
-So if the cluster is configured with 3 Builders, each leader slot would see a total of 6 UserBlocks per slot.
-3 in the first half of the leaders slot, and 3 in the second half.

-The current leader schedule rotates each leader every 4 slots, but builders could be rotated at a different schedule then the leaders and rotation could be staggered.
+Each block is sloted to support N user blocks.
+Some of these builders are randomly scheduled, some of these are persistent.
+For example, there are 10 UserBlock builders per network block, that means 10 builders are each assigned 10% of the shreds and 10% of the compute available to the block.

+#### Randomized UserBlock builders

+Randomized UserBlock builders are assigned at the same time as the leader schedule is created based on stake weighted leader distribution.

+The benefit to more than 1 random UserBlock builder per leader block is that they are likely geographically distributed and users will be able to pick the closest one.

+The downside is that resource management becomes more complex.
+Each builder has 1/N compute and shred capacity and users have no idea which one is saturated when sending their transaction.
+It's likely that priority fee floor will be different at each UserBlock builder.

+#### Persistent UserBlock slots

+Persistent UserBlock slots for the epoch are auctioned of to the top N bidders who burn the most lamports.

+In the first half of the epoch each builder deposits the lamports they are planning on burning, in the second half the builders may withdraw excess lamports.
+The top N builders are assigned the slots in a dutch auction according to their remaining bids.
+If there are no bidders the capacity is relinquished to the randomized UserBlock builders.

+The benefit to persistent UserBlock builders is predictability of scheduling.
+Applications can request the percentage of block bandwidth they need for operation and create dedicated sequencers that guarantee eventual settlement into the chain.
+The drawback is censorship, but because some space is available for randomized UserBlock builders there is no way for the persistent block builders to prevent transactions from eventually landing into the chain or to be outbid in the next epoch.

+Future work may include assigning program state to a specific persistent builder so only those builders can schedule transactions that call those programs.

-### UserBlock Compute Limits
+#### UserBlock Compute Limits

-If the overall compute capacity for user transactions per leader block is 48m CU, and cluster is configured with 2 builders, then each UserBlock can use no more then 48m/4 or 12m CU.
+If the overall compute capacity for user transactions per leader block is 48m CU, and cluster is configured with 2 builders and UserBlockSlots are configured to 200ms, then each UserBlock can use no more then 48m/4 or 12m CU.

-### UserBlock execution
+### Priority ordering for UserBlock transaction execution

 Execution of UserBlocks can happen asynchronously to voting.
 When voting validators transmit their most recent BankHash, but it may